codingchili/webcomponents-bingo/README.md

 ```

 The server will then be started on localhost:2019.
 If the server name changes or the index.html file is moved (when run from disk) then any user data will be lost.
 Additionally if a domain changes ownership, any data that is locked up in local storage will be available to anything running on the domain by the new owner.

+# TBD
+update Dockerfile to work with file structure refactor.